 Like many of their generation, my grandparents both had false teeth, and this was a never-ending source of amazement to me.
-I remember watching, gape-mouthed and agog, as Granddaddy would take his teeth out of a glass of water on the porcelain sink and pop them into his mouth.
-Suddenly animated, his face would take on that familiar grin as he often looked down at me with a wink and began his morning shave.
+I remember watching, gape-mouthed, as granddaddy would take his teeth out of a glass of water on the porcelain sink and pop them into his mouth.
+Suddenly animated, his face would take on that familiar grin as he looked down at me with a wink and began his morning shave.

-He used an old-school safety razor and badger-hair brush, which he kept along with shaving soap of dubious origin, in an Old Spice mug.
-I remember him lathering his face with the brush and within minutes, transforming from stubbly, early-morning Granddad into clean-shaven storekeeper.
+He used a safety razor and badger-hair brush, which he kept, along with shaving soap of dubious origin, in an Old Spice mug.
+I remember him lathering his face with the brush and within minutes, transforming from stubbly, early-morning granddaddy into clean-shaven storekeeper.
 Something about the way he shaved stuck with me.
 The process of it, the precision, the satisfaction of a wet shave – even experienced vicariously as an eight-year-old boy while glancing at a reflection in a steam-covered mirror.
 It spoke to me of manliness – of the way things ought to be.

-Even as wet shaving experienced a renaissance of late, it was ruined by the greed of Gillette and their ilk.
-A walk down the shaving aisle at the local Target never fails to produce sticker shock at the cost of replacement cartridges for the standard razor.
-Replacement cartridges for Gillette’s Mach III razor, for example, cost as much as $12 for four (4) replacement razors.
-Of course, this is due, in part, to the arms race of the past decade or so, in which razor companies have come up with increasingly elaborate and ridiculous blade designs.
-Three blades, four blades – I think they are up to five blades… all at a greater cost to one’s wallet with no perceptible increase in quality of save.
-In fact there is some evidence to suggest that the multiple blade designs cause more skin irritation, not less, as is their claim.
+Even as wet shaving experienced a renaissance of late, something was still not quite right.
+The cost of replacement cartridges never fails to produce sticker shock while roaming the shaving aisle at Target.
+Replacement cartridges for Gillette’s highly popular Mach III razor, cost as much as $12 for four (4) replacement razors.
+This is due, in part, to the arms race of the past decade or so, in which razor companies have come up with increasingly elaborate and ridiculous blade designs.
+Three blades, four blades – I think they are up to five, all at greater cost with no perceptible increase in quality of shave.
+In fact there is some evidence to suggest multiple blade designs cause more skin irritation, not less.

-Last year, sick of paying exorbitant prices for the standard replacement cartridges, I went on line and Googled “old school shaving products”.
-What I found was a veritable world of alternative shaving options.
-There were straight razors, “safety razors”, bowls, brushes – and this is what sold me – I found that I could still purchase Pinaud Clubman Aftershave – that time-honored, manly-smelling staple of barbershops everywhere.
-Better yet, I calculated a year’s worth of replacement razors for the old-school equipment vs. the Mach III stuff, and the difference was eye-popping.
+Moreover, I calculated a year’s worth of replacement razors for the old-school equipment vs. the Mach III stuff, and the difference was eye-popping.
 Each Mach III replacement cartridge costs an average of $3.
-Each double-edged safety blade replacement costs an average of $.50.
+Each double-edged safety blade replacement meanwhile costs an average of $.50.
 Over a year’s time, that’s a difference of $130.
-I figured that over the course of my remaining working life (because after retirement, I’m growing a big damned beard), I would save over $2,500!
-Further, I could recapture the manly essence of my Granddad’s shave.
-The razor, the bowl, the brush, the soap of dubious origin… it was all there for purchase on Al Gore’s wonderful invention!
+Extrapolated over decades, that starts to add up.
+Better yet, I could recapture the manly essence of my Granddad’s shave.
+The razor, the bowl, the brush, the soap of dubious origin… it all seemed right, and so I took the plunge.